getuengda/proMovieApp/README.md

   ## About The App

-    * The application allows users to fetch movie data from the Movie API based title.
+    .
+The application allows users to fetch movie data from the Movie API based on movie title.

   ## Technologies

-   * React
+   .
+React

   ## Setup

-    * To run this project, install it locally using npm:
+    .
+To run this project, install it locally using npm:
     ```
     $ npm install
     $ npm start